What is International Women’s Day?

 “Continuing to examine the opportunities, as well as the constraints, to empower women and girls to have a voice and be equal players in decision-making related to climate change and sustainability is essential for sustainable development and greater gender equality.
 Without gender equality today, a sustainable future, and an equal future, remains beyond our reach.”UN

 While women are clear victims of the climate crisis, they are also powerful changemakers in the fight for climate action.

-Celebrating the contributions of women and girls around the world in building a more sustainable future for all, UN Women has chosen the theme, “Gender equality today for a sustainable tomorrow,” for this year’s International Women’s Day, recognising the key role women have to play in achieving climate justice.
+Celebrating the contributions of women and girls around the world in building a more sustainable future for all, UN Women chose the theme, “Gender equality today for a sustainable tomorrow,” for last year’s International Women’s Day, recognising the key role women have to play in achieving climate justice.